InkVisible/zzz-growth-hacking-facebook/README.md

-# facebook-mass-invite
+# Growth hacking Facebook
-Automatically invite all your friends to a page or event
+Automatically invite all your friends to a facebook page or event.

+Follow the instructions at [the github page](http://skedify.github.io/growth-hacking-facebook/).